 An overview of how App Proxy works

 Application Proxy is an Azure AD service you configure in the Azure portal.
 It enables you to publish an external public HTTP/HTTPS URL endpoint in the Azure Cloud, which connects to an internal application server URL in your organization.
 These on-premises web apps can be integrated with Azure AD to support single sign-on.
-End users can then access on-premises web apps in the same way they access Microsoft 365 and other SaaS apps.
+Users can then access on-premises web apps in the same way they access Microsoft 365 and other SaaS apps.

 Components of this feature include the Application Proxy service, which runs in the cloud, the Application Proxy connector, which is a lightweight agent that runs on an on-premises server, and Azure AD, which is the identity provider.
 All three components work together to provide the user with a single sign-on experience to access on-premises web applications.

-After signing in, external users can access on-premises web applications by using a familiar URL or My Apps from their desktop or iOS/MAC devices.
+After signing in, external users can access on-premises web applications by using a display URL or My Apps from their desktop or iOS/MAC devices.
 For example, App Proxy can provide remote access and single sign-on to Remote Desktop, SharePoint sites, Tableau, Qlik, Outlook on the web, and line-of-business (LOB) applications.

-There are several ways to configure an application for single sign-on and the method you select depends on the authentication your application uses.
+There are several ways to configure an application for single sign-on, and the method you select depends on the authentication your application uses.
 Application Proxy supports the following types of applications:

 - Web applications